-Emelin Delgado is a Junior majoring in Anthropology: Medical Anthropology & Global Health.
+Emelin Delgado is a Senior majoring in Anthropology: Medical Anthropology & Global Health.
 She joined the program in the summer of 2021 under the mentorship of Dr. June Spector, Professor in the Department of Environmental and Occupational Health Sciences.
-Emelin's research area will focus on the prevention of heat-related illnesses.
-By analyzing sleep and activity data that has been collected through the HEAT study, she will look at how heat exposure in farmworker housing affect sleep and how accurate and approachable bi-lingual messages about wildfire smoke be developed for farm and forestry workers.
+Emelin's original research area focused on the prevention of heat-related illnesses.
+By analyzing sleep and activity data that has been collected through the HEAT study, she looked at how heat exposure in farmworker housing affect sleep and how accurate and approachable bi-lingual messages about wildfire smoke be developed for farm and forestry workers.

-Ahram Lee is a Junior majoring in Physiology and Biophysics.
+Ahram Lee is a Senior majoring in Physiology and Biophysics.
 She joined the program in the summer of 2021 under the mentorship of Dr. Julia Cui, Professor in the Department of Environmental and Occupational Health Sciences.
-Ahram's research area is Characterizing the interactions between environmental chemicals and gut microbiome during neurodegenerative diseases.
-Specifically, her research will ask how developmental exposure with varying doses of PCB affect the dysbiosis of the gut microbiome.
+In Ahram's 1st year of research she looked at Characterizing the interactions between environmental chemicals and gut microbiome during neurodegenerative diseases.
+Specifically, her research asked how developmental exposure with varying doses of PCB affect the dysbiosis of the gut microbiome.